"Came into this world with nothin' and so far still have most of it!" :o)

 One part that's even more incredible is that while in California, I spoke to my wife almost every day on Paul Newman's phone account (long story) but none of those conversations contained any spiritual content whatsoever, and yet when I arrived home at 11:35 PM Christmas night (another long story) my wife had also just given her heart to the Lord.
 Both our lives were dramatically and independently transformed, without either of us knowing what happened to the other!
 Barbara got a new husband, and A.J. got a new wife.
 Was that cool or what?!

 This was the second time my life changed, and it was a much bigger change than discovering the Chromatic harmonica as a 10 year old kid.
 So much so that I quit playing altogether for a few months.
-Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that probably has something to do with my borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" and it's hard for me to play what I don't feel.
+Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that probably has something to do with my borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" :o) and it's hard for me to play what I don't feel.
 Ha Ha!

-I still thank God for a praying sister, and her friend, who cared enough not to give up on me.
+I still thank God for a praying sister, and her friend, who cared enough to "Not give up on A.J."
 I ended up selling the Fender Jaguar and Super Reverb amp, but for some reason, the big 64th Chromatic just went into a drawer.
 One day I had a chance to give my personal testimony at a CA (Christ Ambassadors) convention in Wooster, Ohio.
 When I mentioned to the preacher what my background was.
 He asked if I thought I could play a Gospel number on the harmonica.
 I answered: "Hey, if you can hum it, I'll bet I can play it!"

 As it turned out, that meeting in 1970, gave birth to a busy thirty year music ministry that has taken me through most of the mid-west, a three and a half month tour of Australia, five tours to Hawaii and one to Alaska (in November - in retribution for the one to Hawaii in February :o)